Surprise entries create chaos in race to succeed Philippines' Duterte | Politics

 Go admitted he didn't want to run against Duterte's daughter, Sara Duterte-Carpio, who made a surprise move earlier on Saturday by filing her candidacy for the vice presidency, ending months-long speculation about her 2022 election plans.
 But with the deadline to switch candidates for the May 2022 polls two days away, political analysts suspect there could be more surprises and even changes in alliances in what is becoming an unpredictable election.

-Local media quoted Duterte's communication secretary as saying the 76-year old leader, who last month promised to retire https://www.reuters.com/world/asia-pacific/philippine-president-duterte-says-he-is-retiring-politics-2021-10-02 from politics, would officially throw his hat in the vice presidential ring on Monday and run against his daughter.
-Reuters could not confirm this information.
+Duterte's communication secretary, Martin Andanar confirmed media reports that the 76-year old leader, who last month promised to retire https://www.reuters.com/world/asia-pacific/philippine-president-duterte-says-he-is-retiring-politics-2021-10-02 from politics, would officially throw his hat in the vice presidential ring on Monday and run against his daughter.
+"That is his plan, we don't know if that is going to change," Andanar told Reuters.

 Duterte is barred by the Constitution from seeking a second six-year term, but nothing is stopping him from vying for another post.
 In the Philippines, the president and the largely ceremonial position of vice president are elected separately.